Huawei/OpenStackClient_VBS/README.rst

-python-antiddosclient
+python-vbclient
 =====================

-This is a `OpenStack Client`_ plugin for HuaWei Volume Backup Management API which provides **command-line scripts** (integrated with openstack) and Python library for accessing the Volume-Backup management API.
+This is a `OpenStack Client`_ plugin for HuaWei Volume Backup Management API which provides **command-line scripts** (integrated with openstack) and Python library for accessing the Cloud-Eye management API.

 Installation